-Baits containing PAPP released for wild dog management
+Baits containing PAPP released for wild dog, fox and feral cat management

-Known as DOGABAIT and FOXECUTE®, baits containing the chemical para-aminopropiophenone (or ‘PAPP’) are now used within Australia.
+Known as DOGABAIT, FOXECUTE®, PAPPutty Lethal Paste for Wild Canids®, and Curiosity® feral cat bait, these products containing the chemical para-aminopropiophenone (or ‘PAPP’) are now used within Australia.
 PAPP works by inducing methaemoglobinemia following ingestion.
 Veterinarians may be presented with cases of off-target poisoning of domestic pets, so will need to know how to manage these cases.

-PAPP is considered to be a humane toxin, and has the potential to replace 1080 use in many situations.
+PAPP is considered to be a humane toxin, and has the potential to replace 1080 use in most situations.
 It has an additional advantage in that it has an antidote, Methylene Blue.
-Details about where to access supplies of the antidote, and treatment protocols, will be made available in the form of a Fact Sheet that you can print out for your hospital.
+Details about where to access supplies of the antidote, and treatment protocols, are available in the form of a Clinical Fact Sheet that you can download from this site and print out for your hospital.

 The information we have received is that if an animal is administered the antidote relatively quickly by IV injection (likely within half to one hour of bait exposure), it can recover.
 At this stage, the antidote can only be administered by a veterinarian.